Tiger the Wanderer is a cartoon.

 “You can help us with the warding, sir?”
 Bacon asks.
 The sir catches me off guard and I don’t at first understand that he means me.

 “You can make wards, Tuan?”
 Fiora echoes, to make it clear.

 I look around and everyone’s eyes are looking back at mine.
 I nod slowly.
 “Yeah, I can draw wards,” I admit.
 Crap, they want me to what?
-Warding a camp against a herd of drams is one thing, this is a whole different level.
+Warding a camp against drams is one thing, this is a whole different level.

 Nobody says anything, still staring at me.